scorbo2/musicplayer/README.md

 so I could test out ways to make an application incredibly customizable via dynamically-loaded extensions.
 I also wanted to prove out the `AppProperties` class from `app-extensions` to really demonstrate how to develop an extremely customizable application while writing surprisingly little UI code (in the case of the properties dialog, and the extension manager, almost literally none).
-With version 3.x, I'm also using this application as a testbed for the new "dynamic extension discovery and download" feature from my swing-extras library.
+With version 3.0, I'm also using this application as a testbed for the new "dynamic extension discovery and download" feature from my swing-extras library.
 This allows users to download, install, and update extensions right from within the UI of the application, without having to clone, build, and install them manually.
+In the 3.1 release, MusicPlayer is the testbed for the new "single instance mode" feature targeted for swing-extras, which allows users to ensure that only one instance of the application is running at a time.
+In short, MusicPlayer is my personal playground for testing out new ideas in application extensibility and configurability, while also providing a simple music player with nice visualizations for my own personal use.

 ## How do I get it?